 Administrator: Bev Carter

 Tel: +44 (0)114 22 22295

 Tel: +44 (0)114 2222296

-I first came to the University of Sheffield as an undergraduate and graduated with a First Class Honours in Genetics and the Alan Roper (Panlabs) Prize for Genetics.
-I went on to complete my PhD in Genetics at the MRC Human Biochemical Genetics Unit, University College London, graduating in 1996.
+I first came to the University of Sheffield as an undergraduate, graduating with a First Class Honours in Genetics and the Alan Roper (Panlabs) Prize for Genetics.
+I then went on to complete my PhD in Genetics at the MRC Human Biochemical Genetics Unit, University College London.
 I subsequently joined the Motor Neurone Disease Research Group at the University of Newcastle-upon-Tyne, headed by Prof Pamela Shaw.
-During the intervening 20 years, first at Newcastle and subsequently at the University of Sheffield, I have provided genetic input to the research strategy of investigating the molecular basis of this complex disorder and identify prognostic and diagnostic biomarkers.
+During the intervening years, first at Newcastle and now at the University of Sheffield, I have focused on the genetic and transcriptomic analysis of ALS, in order to understand the molecular basis of this complex disorder and identify prognostic and diagnostic biomarkers.
 I was awarded a New Blood Lectureship in the Academic Neurology Unit and having followed the academic track, I am currently a Reader in Neurogenetics.
 I am also Deputy Head of Department for Learning and Teaching.

 Post-doctoral Research Associates